sigbla/sigbla-app/docs/content/index.md

 # Introduction to Sigbla

-Sigbla is spreadsheets for developers, a framework for working with data in tables, using the Kotlin programming language.
+Sigbla is a framework for working with data in tables, using the Kotlin programming language.
 It supports various data types, reactive programming and events, user input, charts, and many other things.

-Traditional spreadsheets are great, and used by many for all sorts of reasons.
+We're probably all used to working with data in tables, using applications like Microsoft Excel or Google Sheets.

-But they've got some issues, such as:
+Those are great, and used by many for all sorts of reasons.
+But they've got some shortcomings, such as:

 * Mixing code, data, and presentation into the same sheet
 * Performance challenges when doing a lot of calculations